The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 They also differ in the depth of their feather coloring, as New Hampshires are considered buff red or light red while Rhode Islands are deep mahogany or dark brown.

 If we were to go way back to the development of these breeds, we could see that Rhode Island Reds were bred for egg laying purposes and today they remain the top egg layer in the world!

-The New Hampshire Red is a dual purpose chicken breed, but mostly a meat bird that lays a moderate number of eggs.
+The New Hampshire Red is a dual purpose chicken breed, but mostly a meat production bird that lays a moderate number of eggs.
 They also grow feathers faster than other breeds and tend to mature quickly.

-When looking at the chicks, there is a distinct difference between the two breeds.
+When looking at the baby chicks, there is a distinct difference between the two breeds.
 At only a day old, Rhode Islands have a dark red color on the head and back, along with a yellowish underbelly.

 The New Hampshire chicks are light yellow all over without any hint of red coloring.